mnot/I-D/structured-headers/draft.md

 1. Discard any OWS from the beginning of input_string.
 2. If the field-value is defined to be a dictionary, return the result of Parsing a Dictionary from Textual headers ({{dictionary}}).
 3. If the field-value is defined to be a list, return the result of Parsing a List from Textual Headers ({{list}}).
+4. If the field-value is defined to be a parameterised label, return the result of Parsing a Parameterised Label from Textual headers ({{param}}).
-4. Otherwise, return the result of Parsing an Item from Textual Headers ({{item}}).
+5. Otherwise, return the result of Parsing an Item from Textual Headers ({{item}}).

 Note that in the case of lists and dictionaries, this has the effect of combining multiple instances of the header field into one.
-However, for singular items, it has the effect of selecting the first value and ignoring any subsequent instances of the field, as well as extraneous text after the item.
+However, for singular items and parameterised labels, it has the effect of selecting the first value and ignoring any subsequent instances of the field, as well as extraneous text afterwards.

 Additionally, note that the effect of the parsing algorithms as specified is generally intolerant of syntax errors; if one is encountered, the typical response is to throw an error, thereby discarding the entire header field value.